 It’s is needless to say that you shouldn’t do housework while wearing your jewelry.
 Also, it’s best to avoid exercising or going to the pool with your jewelry on.
 Last, but not least, when you place your vermeil pieces in your jewelry box, make sure to keep them separate from your other jewelry.
 If not, they can get scratched.
 If you don’t have a special compartment for them in your box, simply wrap them in a soft cloth to protect them.

 Gold Plated and Gold Filled Jewelry

 Jewelry always last longer with less exposure to moisture, heat, sweat, humidity or harsh chemicals.
 So, whenever possible, remove your jewelry before showering, or applying fragrance.
 Store your jewelry in a cool, dry place, when you are not wearing them.
-Add a silica pouch to the storage container, if your climate is usually humid.
-These silica gel pouches (desiccant crystals), are in our jewelry packaging, so be sure to save them.

 Except for watches, most of our jewelry, can be easily cleaned with a gentle soap and warm water, in the event of dirt or grime build-up.
 Do not dip your pieces in water.
 Instead, dip a lint-free cloth in the bowl with water and soap and gently rub your jewelry.
 In extreme cases, use a soft toothbrush to gently clean.
 Allow to air dry, if jewelry has diamonds; polish with a dry cloth, if the surface is smooth.